| Note I: This method may not be

 and should be witnessed by authorized parties interested

+in custody-transfer measurements.
 To apply the high-point bleed-valve

 method (or the sight-glass method), perform the